 Situations Allowing a Sale Without Probate

-There are a few golden tickets that let you skip the line.
-Joint ownership with survivorship is the big one – if Mom and Dad owned the house together and Mom passes, Dad can sell whenever he wants.
-Properties in trusts work similarly.
-But here’s my advice: even if you think you fall into one of these categories, double-check with a local attorney.
+Multiple golden tickets exist which enable customers to bypass the waiting process.
+Joint ownership with survivorship is the big one.
+If Mom and Dad owned the house together and Mom passes, Dad can sell whenever he wants.
+Trust property management functions in the same way.
+But here’s my advice after years in this business: even if you think you fall into one of these categories, double-check with a local attorney.
 I’ve seen too many people assume they’re in the clear only to hit a snag later.
+A family I worked with believed they owned the property together but the deed showed tenants in common ownership so probate became necessary.

 What are the Steps to Sell a House During Probate?